 Canonical Business Object Name

 If an API is associated with a Canonical Business Object, that should be captured in the API Naming Convention URL path.
-Some API’s may not be associated with a Canonical Business Object, so this criterion is “optional”.
+Some APIs may not be associated with a Canonical Business Object, so this criterion is optional.

 The following decision tree can be applied to decide when it is required vs optional: